kubevela/kubevela.github.io/versioned_docs/version-v1.4/quick-start.md

 * Resume the workflow

-After we finshed checking the application, we can approve the workflow to continue:
+After we finished checking the application, we can approve the workflow to continue:

 ```bash
 $ vela workflow resume first-vela-app